 Ron is also the regular photographer for all DS-TT activities and he has recorded, recorded and edited a large part of the YouTube videos.

-Gerbert graduated from the HTS Zwolle in 1990, specializing in Mechanical Engineering.
-He worked for various engineering firms, mostly in specialty machine construction for various companies and has been working as a Senior Manufacturing Engineer at Lagerwey Wind B.V in recent years.
-His challenge is not so much with the wind turbines themselves, but even more with tooling and equipment to assemble the turbines.
+Gerbert graduated from the University of Applied Science in Zwolle back in 1990, specializing in Mechanical Engineering.
+He worked for various engineering firms, mostly in special machine and tools design and development for various companies and is currently working as a Senior Manufacturing Engineer at Lagerwey Wind B.V.
+His challenge is not so much with the wind turbines themselves, but focussed on tooling and equipment to assemble the bigger and bigger turbines.

-The Citroën virus was born with the GSA and BX from dad and from a young age Gerbert tinkered with everything that could be taken apart and repaired.
-Initially, together with father, the work on cars began; from its first Renault 5 to its current Citroën C5.
-His DSpécial, which quietly waits for more attention in a garage box, is a long-term project.
+The Citroën virus was born with the GSA and BX from his dad and from young age Gerbert tinkered with everything that could be taken apart and repair.
+Initially, together with father, working on cars began; from his first Renault 5 to his current Citroën C5.
+His DSpécial, which quietly waited for the necessary TLC in a shed, was a long-term project.
+But during the last edition of Citromobile this goddess was brought back to life in only 2 days.
 As a Citrofile in heart and soul, he was in possession of CX, Xm, Xantia, ID and C5.
-Many know Gerbert as the inventor of the Oilsaver for the various engines of PSA, BMW and Mini, which already show a high oil consumption.
+Many know Gerbert as the inventor of the Oilsaver for the various engines of PSA, BMW and Mini, of which some show an excessive high oil consumption.
+The oilsaver, a cheap and easy to install add-on, brings this down with up to 50%.